dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 var newBehavior = context.Entity.Select(x => x.NullableBool.ToString());
 var oldBehavior = context.Entity.Select(x => x.NullableBool == null ? null : x.NullableBool.ToString());
 ```

+<a name="shared-framework-dependencies"></a>

+### Shared framework dependencies were updated to 9.0.x

+#### Old behavior

+Apps using the `Microsoft.NET.Sdk.Web` SDK and targetting net8.0 would resolve packages like `System.Text.Json`, `Microsoft.Extensions.Caching.Memory`, `Microsoft.Extensions.Configuration.Abstractions`, `Microsoft.Extensions.Logging` and `Microsoft.Extensions.DependencyModel` from the shared framework, so these assemblies wouldn't normally be deployed with the app.

+#### New behavior

+While EF Core 9.0 still supports net8.0 it now references the 9.0.x versions of `System.Text.Json`, `Microsoft.Extensions.Caching.Memory`, `Microsoft.Extensions.Configuration.Abstractions`, `Microsoft.Extensions.Logging` and `Microsoft.Extensions.DependencyModel`.
+Apps targetting net8.0 will not be able to leverage the shared framework to avoid deploying these assemblies.

+#### Why

+The matching dependency versions contain the latest security fixes and using them simplifies the servicing model for EF Core.

+#### Mitigations

+Change your app to target net9.0 to get the previous behavior.

 ## Azure Cosmos DB breaking changes